Articles

 The DCAA Timekeeping Requirements

-The process is essential for any government contractor working on cost-reimbursable, time and materials, or fixed-price contracts.
-Here’s what the DCAA requires:
+DCAA-compliant time tracking is necessary for any government contractor working on cost-reimbursable, time and materials, or fixed-price contracts.

 Total Time Accounting